pigoz/mplayer2/DOCS/man/en/mplayer.rst

 Available video output drivers are:

 xv (X11 only)
-    Uses the XVideo extension of XFree86 4.x to enable hardware accelerated playback.
+    Uses the XVideo extension to enable hardware accelerated playback.
 If you cannot use a hardware specific driver, this is probably the best option.
     For information about what colorkey is used and how it is drawn run MPlayer with ``-v`` option and look out for the lines tagged with ``[xv common]`` at the beginning.

     adaptor=<number>
         Select a specific XVideo adaptor (check xvinfo results). port=<number>
         Select a specific XVideo port.
     ck=<cur|use|set>
+        Select the source from which the colorkey is taken (default: cur).

+        cur
-        Select the source from which the colorkey is taken (default: cur). cur The default takes the colorkey currently set in Xv. use Use but do not set the colorkey from MPlayer (use ``--colorkey`` option to change it). set Same as use but also sets the supplied colorkey. ck-method=<man|bg|auto>
+          The default takes the colorkey currently set in Xv. use
+          Use but do not set the colorkey from MPlayer (use the ``--colorkey`` option to change it).
+        set
+          Same as use but also sets the supplied colorkey.

+    ck-method=<man|bg|auto>
+        Sets the colorkey drawing method (default: man).

+        man
-        Sets the colorkey drawing method (default: man). man Draw the colorkey manually (reduces flicker in some cases). bg Set the colorkey as window background. auto Let Xv draw the colorkey.
+          Draw the colorkey manually (reduces flicker in some cases). bg
+          Set the colorkey as window background.
+        auto
+          Let Xv draw the colorkey.

 x11 (X11 only)
     Shared memory video output driver without hardware acceleration that works